The Faculty of Science’s Dean’s Circle is an advisory committee established to assist our dean in achieving strategic goals for the Faculty.

 Greg Shyba obtained a BA in cultural anthropology from the University of British Columbia and his law degree from the University of Alberta.
 Greg has been a member of the Alberta bar for over 35 years.
 He has been a partner in several medical product manufacturing companies and is currently a shareholder and director of a medical supply business, STAT Healthcare Inc. Greg is currently the CEO of the Ann & Sandy Cross Conservation Area.
 Prior positions have included Interim COO of Calgary's Telus World of Science; Special Advisor, Water Initiatives, Alberta Research Council; Executive Director, Alberta Ingenuity Centre for Water Research and CEO of Trout Unlimited Canada.
 Greg is active on many community boards, has a special interest in water and conservation, and a passion for the outdoors.

-Todd Simpson is Chair of the Dean’s Circle.
-A graduate of the University of Calgary where he earned his BSc and PhD in Computer Science, Todd has started and grown several companies, and has been the CEO of both public and private companies in Canada and the US.
+A graduate of the University of Calgary where he earned his BSc and PhD in Computer Science, Todd Simpson has started and grown several companies, and has been the CEO of both public and private companies in Canada and the US.
 He has a passion for innovation, both in startups and established businesses, and is currently a Venture Partner with Montreal based iNovia Capital.
 This gives Todd the opportunity to combine the best of Silicon Valley, where he lives, with the best technology startups in Canada.
 Todd is passionate about helping Calgary excel on the world stage.

 Heidi Yang was appointed as the Chief Operating Officer of the Association of Professional Engineers and Geoscientists of Alberta (APEGA) on April 3, 2017.
 Heidi joined APEGA staff in July 2014 as Director, Member Services.
 Prior to joining APEGA staff, she served a three-year term on APEGA Council and was the volunteer Chair of APEGA’s Peace Region Branch.
 Heidi’s career includes two decades of leadership roles in engineering and operations at Weyerhaeuser in Grande Prairie.
 Heidi graduated with a Bachelor of Applied Science in chemical engineering from the University of British Columbia.
 In her off hours, Heidi enjoys biking, cross-country skiing, gardening, and baking with her husband and two daughters.